 This toolkit focuses on telemedicine, which the Health Resources Services Administration defines as referring to remote clinical services such as phone and video visits, remote patient monitoring, patient portals, and mobile health.

-As regulations and best practices in telemedicine continue to evolve, we will refresh and refine this toolkit.
 The toolkit was originally published in October 2020 and was refreshed in June 2021.
 In the June 2021 refresh, we have added new evidence regarding equity in telemedicine uptake among diverse patient populations, as well as new resources regarding reimbursement.
 In addition, we have integrated “Tools from the Field” — scripts, workflows, and other concrete tools from safety-net healthcare sites participating in CCI’s Connected Care Accelerator.
 We hope that sharing these concrete tools will help to disseminate best practices and inspire continued testing and improvement of telemedicine programs as sites adapt these resources to meet their on-the-ground needs.

 If you find that we have missed a key resource on telemedicine implementation in safety-net healthcare settings, please let us know by sending an email to [email protected].